 Farm Assets Dominate All Other Assets in Farm Estates

 Farm household estates include all assets owned by the farm household—such as land, buildings, machinery, farm financial assets, pre-paid insurance, livestock, and even the value of planted crops.
-Farm household estates also contain non-farm assets, such as other non-farm business interests and assets and the farmer’s personal assets: essentially everything owned by the estate that is not related to the farm business.
-Naturally, farm estates consist substantially of farm assets, but it varies by farm typology.
-Fifty-six percent of small farm estates (farms with less than $350,000 gross cash farm income) are made up of farm assets; while farm assets comprise 78 percent or more of the estates of mid-sized and larger farms.
-For the few farm estates that have a tax liability, the assets in the estates are overwhelmingly farming-related—ranging from 87 to 95 percent.
+Farm household estates also contain nonfarm assets, such as other nonfarm business interests and assets and the farmer’s personal assets: essentially everything owned by the estate that is not related to the farm business.
+Farm estates consist substantially of farm assets, but it varies by farm typology.
+Sixty-five percent of the value of small farm estates (farms with less than $350,000 GCFI) consists of the value of farm assets; while farm assets comprise 84 percent or more of the estates of midsize and larger farms.
+For the few farm estates that have a tax liability, the assets in the estates are overwhelmingly farming-related—ranging from 84 to 93 percent.

 The Average Tax Rate Paid on Farm Estates is Far Lower than the Maximum Marginal Rate

-Farm property also plays a role in the estate tax position of decedents who might not be farmers, but nonetheless own farm property.
-According to Internal Revenue Service (IRS) data for 2014 (the latest year available), nearly one out of every six taxable estates had some farm assets.
-The IRS reports 660 taxable estates with farm property, and the average amount of farm property was $3.6 million.
+Farm property also plays a role in the estate tax position of decedents who might not be farmers but nonetheless own farm property.
+According to Internal Revenue Service (IRS) data for 2015 (the latest year available), nearly one of every seven taxable estates had some farm assets.
+The IRS reports 639 taxable estates with farm property, and the average amount of farm property was $2.36 million.